hackingdecentralized/blackjack-SGX-lab/README.md

 # Blackjack Enclave Challenge

+_Acknowledgement: This lab is developed in collaboration with Prof. Andrew Miller and Nerla Jean-Louis at UIUC.
+The vast majority of the credit goes to them._

 This repo contains a faulty or poorly designed blackjack game with a fatal flaw.
 You should be able to up your chances of beating our sophisticated AI dealer by modifying non-enclave files (i.e. not anything in [server/enclave](server/enclave/)).